 The following are general guidelines for conducting the endurance and fuel economy event.
-The organizer reserves the right to establish procedures specific to the conduct of the event at the site.
-All such procedures will be made known to the teams through newsletters or the SAE website.
+The organizers reserve the right to establish procedures specific to the conduct of the event at the site.
+All such procedures will be made known to the teams through newsletters or the specific FSAE competition website.